One for the Purists

-The RS America paint palette was limited to Guards Red, Black, or Grand Prix White, with two extra cost metallic colors, Midnight Blue and Polar Silver, available.
+The RS America paint palette was limited to Guards Red, Black, or Grand Prix White.
+Further, there are two extra cost metallic colors, Midnight Blue and Polar Silver, available.
 Porsche would also paint-to-match a sample from the customer for another $2,500.

-Regardless of exterior color ordered, the RS America interior was black with fabric covered sports seats.
-Car & Driver said the high-bolstered seats made it harder to get in and out of the car, but once seated, made it feel as though “the car seems strapped to your back.”
+Regardless of exterior color, the RS America interior are black with fabric sports seats.
+Car & Driver said the high-bolstered seats made it harder to get in and out of the car.
+However, once seated, made it feel as though “the car seems strapped to your back.”

 “The Essence of Porsche”

 The RS America’s powertrain was stock Carrera 2, meaning an air-cooled 247-horsepower, 3.6-liter flat six.
 Car & Driver recorded 0-60 in 4.6 seconds and a 157-mph top speed.
-Magazine staffers were smitten with this minimalist Porsche, praising its handling, steering, braking – everything, concluding that it was “the essence of Porsche.”
+Magazine staffers were smitten with this minimalist Porsche.
+They are praising its handling, steering, braking – everything, concluding that it was “the essence of Porsche.”